xinwenfu/mitmproxy-get/README.md

 # Notes

+## Skip image validation

+The bootloader of ESP32 can validate the app image before booting it.
+This feature can be [disabled](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/kconfig.html).

 ## Disable apache2 virtual host entry

 The following [commands](https://itorn.net/disable-remove-virtual-host-website-entry-in-apache/) disable an apache2 virtual host (server) and restart apache2.